jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     is the development of Dental Implants.
-These, <b>are small titanium devices in the form of a cylinder and that, due to their high degree of biocompatibility, are capable of osseointegrate into the maxillary structures to “ideally” replace teeth lost</b> due to decay, trauma and periodontal disease, thus avoiding the use of old ones removable prostheses.</p> <p>With the LAST GENERATION IMPLANTS
+These, <b>are small titanium devices in the form of a cylinder and that, due to their high degree of biocompatibility, are capable of osseointegrate into the maxillary structures to “ideally” replace teeth lost</b> due to decay, trauma and periodontal disease; thus avoiding the use of old ones removable prostheses.</p> <p>With the LAST GENERATION IMPLANTS
     <b>the surgical procedure of placement is quite simple, fast and painless.</b>
     However, it must always be performed by Specialists in Oral or Maxillofacial Surgery,